Spectral integration of linear boundary value problems: Varieties of spectral integration

-The formulation of the Zebib-Greengard form of spectral integration given here makes it clear that the matrix systems solved have $2r+1$ diagonals if the problem is of order $r$.
+The formulation of the Greengard form of spectral integration given here makes it clear that the matrix systems solved have $2r+1$ diagonals if the problem is of order $r$.
 We assume $L$ to be the operator defined in Section 2.2 above.

-The Zebib-Greengard form begins by assuming a Chebyshev series for $u^{(r)}$.
+The Greengard form begins by assuming a Chebyshev series for $u^{(r)}$.
+A similar method was proposed earlier by Zebib \cite{Zebib1984}.
 We first find a particular solution of $Lu=f$ subject to the integral conditions

+The integral conditions are different this time.
+The integral conditions given earlier ensure that if $u$ satisfies the integral conditions and we know the Chebyshev series of $u$, then we can produce the Chebyshev series of $\int_{s}u$ for $s=0,\ldots r-1$.
+The integral conditions here ensure that if we know the Chebyshev series of $u^{(r)}$, then we can produce the Chebyshev series of $u^{(s)}$ for $s=0,\ldots,r-1$ without ambiguity.
 When these conditions are used, the Chebyshev series of $u^{(s)}$ determines the Chebyshev series of $u^{(s-1)}$ for $s=r,\ldots,1$ with no ambiguity.
 Normally, there is an undetermined constant of integration when the series of $u^{(s)}$ is integrated.
 But here the constant disappears because the mean mode of $u^{(s-1)}$ is specified to be zero.
 Thus the Chebyshev series of $Lu$ is determined unambiguously by the Chebyshev series of $u^{(r)}$.
 Coefficients in the Chebyshev series of $Lu$ and $f$ are equated and solved for $\mathcal{T}_{j}\left(u^{(r)}\right)$ for $j=0,\ldots,M$.